1. What is the breed mix of the Stabiliser® ?

 The pedigree breeding stock is generated by 108 co-operating breeders in the UK known as Multipliers who work within the BIG Multiplier Agreement.
 Between them they own over 10,000 performance recorded cows.
 The importation of new blood lines from the Leachman programme in the USA and the direction of genetic progress are organised by SCC.

 7. How many Stabiliser® cows are there in the UK?

-At the moment (2015) there are just over 9,000 performance recorded cows owned by 90 Multiplier herds.
-Counting pure and cross-breds there are about 35,000 Stabiliser cows in use in the UK and a further small, but growing, population in Ireland.
+Currently (2018) there are just over 10,000 performance recorded cows in 108 Multiplier herds.
+Counting pure and cross-breds there are about 44,000 Stabiliser females in use in the UK and a further small, but growing, population in the Republic of Ireland.

 BCMS records show the Stabiliser to be the fastest growing breed in the UK over the last 7 years with a 116.4% increase in total recorded numbers.

 8. Why should I consider Stabiliser® Cattle?

 Very simply, the Stabiliser breeding model offers the most profitable dam line in the UK.
-So if you want to make money from suckled beef production you need to get the most efficient cow possible.
-The combination of traits from different breeds and the contribution of heterosis mean that the Stabiliser is the most efficient cow on the market.
+This presents a good opportunity to build a suckler herd using the most efficient cow that is available.
+The combination of Commercially Relevant Traits from the contributing breeds and the benefits of heterosis establish the Stabiliser as the most efficient cow on the market.

 SCC continues to improve the animals through genetic selection.
 SCC was a key player in the introduction of maternal; n=beef traits to the evaluation system in the UK.
-The SCC continues the development with the introduction of new EBVs like Net feed Efficiency which will reduce the cost of beef production further.
+SCC continues the development with the introduction of new EBVs such as Net feed Efficiency which will reduce the cost of beef production still further.

 Beef is a commodity market and as such farmers are price takers so the opportunities to improve margins are largely about improving farm efficiency.
-Having said that the price of finished animals is also very important and worth negotiating on but it’s not one or the other, it’s both.
+However, the value of finished animals is also very important so meeting target slaughter specifications should be high on the agenda.

 9. How do I buy breeding stock?

 10. What is the pricing system?

-The pricing system is based around the genetic merit of the animals.
+The pricing system is based on the genetic merit of the animals.
 This is established by the ABRI evaluation system using EBVs and three multi-trait Breeding Indexes.
 The Multipliers collectively agree the pricing schedule each year.